BenedictusAryo/local-gitops-kube-config/README.md

 Each application.yaml file is an ArgoCD Application Custom Resource Definition (CRD) that tells ArgoCD:

-Which Git repository to monitor (source).
+* Which Git repository to monitor (source).
-Which path within that repository contains the Kubernetes manifests or Helm chart.
+* Which path within that repository contains the Kubernetes manifests or Helm chart.
-The target revision (e.g., branch, tag, commit).
+* The target revision (e.g., branch, tag, commit).
-The destination Kubernetes cluster and namespace.
+* The destination Kubernetes cluster and namespace.
-Any specific parameters or values overrides for Helm charts.
+* Any specific parameters or values overrides for Helm charts.

-Getting Started
+## Getting Started
-Prerequisites: Ensure Docker, Kind, kubectl, Helm, and the ArgoCD CLI are installed.
+1. **Prerequisites:** Ensure Docker, Kind, kubectl, Helm, and the ArgoCD CLI are installed.
-Clone this repository: git clone <URL_to_this_repo>
+Clone this repository: `git clone https://github.com/BenedictusAryo/local-gitops-kube-config.git`
-Set up Kind Cluster: Follow the instructions from the main guide to create your Kind cluster with appropriate port mappings.
+2. **Set up Kind Cluster:** Follow the instructions from the main guide to create your Kind cluster with appropriate port mappings.
-Install ArgoCD: Install ArgoCD into your Kind cluster and configure access (login, connect to Git repos).
+3. **Install ArgoCD:** Install ArgoCD into your Kind cluster and configure access (login, connect to Git repos).
-Apply ArgoCD Applications: Once ArgoCD is running and can access this repository, it will automatically start deploying the applications defined herein.
+4. **Apply ArgoCD Applications:** Once ArgoCD is running and can access this repository, it will automatically start deploying the applications defined herein.
 You can also manually trigger syncs via the ArgoCD UI or CLI.
-Initially, you might apply a root application or apply these manifests directly using kubectl apply -n argocd -f <path-to-application.yaml>.
+    * Initially, you might apply a root application or apply these manifests directly using `kubectl apply -n argocd -f <path-to-application.yaml>`.
 For a fully GitOps approach, ensure ArgoCD is configured to watch this repository.
-(You can add more specific instructions on how to bootstrap the process if you have a root ArgoCD Application manifest that deploys all other applications, or if users need to manually apply these manifests to ArgoCD first.)
+*(You can add more specific instructions on how to bootstrap the process if you have a root ArgoCD Application manifest that deploys all other applications, or if users need to manually apply these manifests to ArgoCD first.)*

-## Workflow
+## CI/CD Workflow

 1. Application Code Change (fastapi-app repo):

-Developer modifies application code.
+* Developer modifies application code.
-Builds and pushes a new Docker image (e.g., to a local Kind registry or a remote registry).
+* Builds and pushes a new Docker image (e.g., to a local Kind registry or a remote registry).
-Updates the Helm chart in the fastapi-app repo (e.g., image tag, application config).
+* Updates the Helm chart in the fastapi-app repo (e.g., image tag, application config).
-Pushes changes to the fastapi-app Git repository.
+* Pushes changes to the fastapi-app Git repository.

-2. Configuration Change (kind-gitops-config repo):
+2. Configuration Change (local-gitops-kube-config repo):
-Developer modifies Helm chart values, replica counts, or adds/removes applications by changing the ArgoCD Application manifests in this repository.
+* Developer modifies Helm chart values, replica counts, or adds/removes applications by changing the ArgoCD Application manifests in this repository.
-Pushes changes to the kind-gitops-config Git repository.
+* Pushes changes to the local-gitops-kube-config Git repository.

 3. ArgoCD Sync:

-ArgoCD detects changes in the watched Git repositories/paths/branches.
+* ArgoCD detects changes in the watched Git repositories/paths/branches.
-ArgoCD compares the live state in the Kubernetes cluster with the desired state in Git.
+* ArgoCD compares the live state in the Kubernetes cluster with the desired state in Git.
-ArgoCD automatically (if configured) syncs the changes, applying them to the Kind cluster.
+* ArgoCD automatically (if configured) syncs the changes, applying them to the Kind cluster.

 This ensures your local Kubernetes environment accurately reflects the configurations defined in your Git repositories.